Remarks:

 The building of Kis Rigó vendéglő (Little Blackbird Restaurant) stands in front of us, there is a nice view towards the next valley from the house.
 We find a Blue Trail stamp in its box at the gate of the restaurant's fence.
 The path of the Blue Trail goes on beside the fence of the restaurant, turns together with the chain link fence and descends until the junction of asphalt roads.
 We cross the junction, cut the hairpin bend of the road and reach the first houses of Pilisszentlászló village soon.
 We descend continuously on the winding road until the centre of the settlement.
 The Gesztenyés Pub (Pilisszentlászló village, stamping place) stands on the main square in the shade of big horse chestnut trees.
 We can find another stamp of the Blue Trail in the pub.
 If the pub is closed, we find stamps in the confectionary (it is located on the other side of the road) or in the Jánosikova Pub (a few dozen steps on the Béke utca).

 After stamping we walk on, pass the small chapel of the village and turn onto the Honvéd utca (Honvéd Street).
-A small, stony road starts at the right side of the street, the red strip marks arriving from the front and turn with the blue strip marks onto this climbing way and reach the forest after fifty steps.
+A small, stony road starts at the right side of the street, the marks arriving from the front and turn with the marks onto this climbing way and reach the forest after fifty steps.
 The road finishes here, only a steep footpath climbs farther in the mountainside.
 The beginning of the rise is very steep, later it become a little bit more comfortable, and we get to the ridge of the hills after a half an hour long exhausting climb.

 We turn onto the narrow forest cultivating asphalt road and go on towards north-east.
 Later we turn off from the road, because the Blue Trail cuts its big bend and ascends to the top of a hill.
 We meet with the asphalt road at the edge of the meadow of Pap-rét again.
 The foresters' lodge stands on the left side of the road, the box of the stamp of the Blue Trail is located on a column of the fence (Pap-réti forester's lodge, stamping place).
 The benches and desks of the resting place stand on the other side of the meadow.
 We reach them after the junction of the narrow asphalt roads.

 The Blue Trail leaves the meadow on a footpath, but it joins to a gravel dirt road after a few hundred steps.
 We walk on this road, pass the grassy Pálócki-rét (Pálócki Meadow) and get to a junction of dirt roads at the corner of the fenced area of a clear-cut.
-The red strip signs stay on the dirt road, but the blue strip signs turn left, onto a footpath.
-The here beginning blue cross choose another path.
+The signs stay on the dirt road, but the signs turn left, onto a footpath.
+The here beginning choose another path.
 We walk farther on the other side of the fenced area, and at the end of it enter the forest again.
 Our path leads in the side of the Urak asztala Mountain about in the same level, but the mountainside will be always steeper and steeper.
 After a while we get to the steepest part of the mountainside, the path becomes very narrow here and we have to watch our every step!
 Fortunately this section of the trail isn’t too long and after a while we leave the steep mountainside and our path will be wider again.

 We reach the grassy meadow of Vízverés nyerge Col in a half an hour long walk.
 The footpath crosses the clearing, passes the resting place and begins to climb in the side of Őr-hegy (Őr Mountain).
 We don’t climb its forest-covered top, only cross the ridge.
 After a short descent our path gets to a dirt road.
 We turn onto it and go on along the northern ridge of the Őr-hegy.
 After a while this road turns right, only a narrow footpath goes on straight.
 The Blue Trail follows it and reaches the stone bench of the Moli-pihenő in five minutes (Moli pihenő resting bench).

 We glimpse the Danube Bend from that place again.
 Unfortunately this view is limited, we can see only the western part of it.
-After the resting place the path begins to descend very steeply in the mountainside, on this section begins the short alternative path of the blue triangle signs.
+After the resting place the path begins to descend very steeply in the mountainside, on this section begins the short alternative path of the signs.
 This footpath leads until a rock formation, its name is Borjúfő.
 We can see an already wider panorama from that place, the two villages on the both sides of the river: Visegrád and Nagymaros are visible from the rocks.

 We continue the steep descent and get to a col after a while.
 We turn onto a well-trodden dirt road there, its name is Király út (King’s Road) and it was used already in the Middle Ages.
 This road was the shortest route between Buda and Visegrád among the mountains.
 After a short climb until the grassy meadow of Sóstói-rét, the slope continues on the road, we have a comfortable hike along it until the meadows of Fekete-hegy (Fekete Mountain).
 The dirt road leaves the forest, passes a resting place and descends in the grassy hillside to the big car park of the Nagy-villám Mountain.
 We can see already the lookout tower on the top of the Nagy-villám.
 Summertime this place is very crowded, it is a well known hiking centre, but here are the summer bobsled runs, as well (Nagy-villám Mountain, path to the lookout tower).

 The path crosses the asphalt road and turns back into the forest, but we have to visit the Vadász csárda restaurant in the hillside to stamp into our Blue Trail booklet.
-The lookout tower stands above the restaurant, we can reach the restaurant and the tower in ten minutes on the promenade of the blue triangle trail marks.
+The lookout tower stands above the restaurant, we can reach the restaurant and the tower in ten minutes on the promenade of the trail marks.
 There are a fantastic round panorama from the top floor of the tower towards the Danube Bend, the Fort of Visegrád and the far mountains of Börzsöny.
 (Link to the panoramic view) But the biggest attractions of this place are the summer bobsled tracks!
 They meanders in the hillside of the Nagy-villám, we can approach their starting point across the big car park.
 Other sight is a canopy cable ride in the mountanside of Nagy-villám.

 The winding path of the Blue Trail goes parallel with the asphalt road in the forest, we reach the car park at the gate of the fort in a quarter hour (Visegrád, Fortress).
 I think it is worth visiting the ruined castle, because it is one of the biggest one in Hungary, it is partly renovated and the panorama is very nice from its walls.
 The oldest part of the fortress was built similar to a lot of other Hungarian castles and forts after the big attack of the Tartars in the second half of the 13th century.